 The pandemic may have curtailed your travel and vacation plans, but that doesn’t mean you can’t experience at least a taste of what you’ve missed out on—from the safety of home.

 Recreate a trip you had planned.
-Read guide books for the location you planned to visit, view online video tours of museums or tourist attractions, or shop the grocery store and create meals from that region.
-Take a virtual vacation here in different places around the world, try this list of museums, zoos and theme parks that offer virtual tours, or find online concerts from NPR or the LA Phil, for example.
+Read guide books for the location you planned to visit, view online video tours of museums, zoos, and other tourist attractions, or shop the grocery store and create meals from that region.

 Relive a favorite trip from the past.
-Turn old travel photos and other mementos into a scrapbook of your adventures, edit and share old vacation videos, or simply tour your favorite vacation spot online.
+Turn old travel photos and other mementos into a scrapbook of your adventures.
+Or edit and share old vacation videos.

 Plan for future escapes.
 Whether you’re hoping to get together locally with friends, take a road trip, or fly overseas, making plans can give you something to look forward to.
-Research your destination online, devise an itinerary, plan the route for a road trip, or build a playlist for your journey.
+Research your destination online and devise an itinerary.

 Use your imagination